 But there is a second group of people.
 They are equally in labour and heavy burden.
-They are suffering under the terrible consequences of sin and displeasure of God.
-By disobedience, they have gone out of the protection of God and they know it.
-They are pressed all day long and all night long with heartaches and pain untold.
+They are suffering under the terrible consequences of sin and the displeasure of God.
+By disobedience, they have gone out of the protection of God, and they know it.
+They are pressed all day and night long with untold heartaches and pain.
 But these same people come to the house of God to seek other things.
 They laugh at Calvary, defecate on the sacred altar and then go their way with hearts sore and troubled.
 This is a dangerous group to be in.
 Means through which fallen men can retrace their way to God, they despise and treat lightly!

-While others see Calvary as a great place to come and die, other’s have human agenda which they want to be solved.
+While others see Calvary as a great place to come and die, others have human agendas that they want to be solved.
 They seek employment, spouses, recognition, et cetera.
-After all these pursuits, they go back with their Spiritual burdens, and die in sin and disobedience.
-They are in the very Place and presence of the Lord and Saviour, but Salvation is not in their priority list.
-If they are honest enough, this verse they can perfectly apply; The harvest is past, the summer is ended, and we are not saved [KJV Jeremiah 8:20].
-But they won’t because they are seeking other things other than the cleansing stream.
+After all these pursuits, they go back with their Spiritual burdens and die in sin and disobedience.
+They are in the very Place and presence of the Lord and Saviour, but Salvation is not on their priority list.
+If they are honest enough, they can perfectly apply this verse; The harvest is past, the summer is ended, and we are not saved [KJV Jeremiah 8:20].
+But they won’t because they seek things other than the cleansing stream.
 What seekest thou in the Cave?

 All the lost will be extremely disappointed.
 However, some will be disappointed more.
 Those who passed a divine offer of pardon but were too busy seeking other things will never forgive themselves.
 They will wish time could be taken back so that they might re-live their lives.
-But it will be too late for them to form characters that can be trusted with eternity.
+But it will be too late for them to form characters that can be trusted with a reward of eternity with God.
 The things that blurred their vision, they can’t find valuable anymore.
 They see things through an unbiased lens and can’t help but write another chapter of Lamentations.

-What could be more heartbreaking than being in the hospital and dying for want of medication while the same treatment is available in the same vicinity.
-It’s like a man who throws away life jackets and tries to find their own means of surviving the deep waters.
-It’s like someone who pays tuition money only to find a place to play with their toys, yet expects a graduation gown someday.
+What could be more heartbreaking than being in the hospital and dying for want of medication while the same treatment is available in the same vicinity?
+It’s like a man who throws away his life jacket and tries to find their own means of surviving the deep waters.
+It’s like someone who pays tuition money only to find a place to play with their toys yet expects a graduation gown someday.
 Of such, the guilt of suicide and neglect is recorded.